Eye Problems That Cause Headaches

 Read & Share

 If you get a lot of headaches, it might not be all in your head.
 In reality, your eyes could be causing your headaches.
-Once your Glendale, Arizona, eye doctor addresses your eye problems, you can finally say goodbye to those painful headaches.
-Check out some common causes of headaches, and then head to your local eye doctor for a checkup.
+At Eye Physicians & Surgeons of Arizona, our eye doctor addresses your eye problems, so you can finally say goodbye to those painful headaches.

 Many people suffer from headaches because they have astigmatism.
 This disorder occurs when the corneas aren’t the proper shape.
 You have to squint to focus when looking at objects, and that causes headaches.
 Fortunately, you can correct your astigmatism with corrective lenses.
 Once you start wearing glasses or contact lenses, you won’t have to squint any longer, so the headaches should go away.